migp11/pctk/README.md

 `pctk plot-time-course output/ --figout physicell_time_plot.png`

 ![image](./docs/cell_vs_time.png)<br>
 **Figure 1.
-Time course of a simulation of cancer cell under a treatment.**
+Time course of a simulation of cancer cells under a treatment.**
 <br>

 ## Generations of pov files for 3D rendering: povwriter.py
 This command is an almost "literal" translation from C++  to Python 3.
-The original C++ povrtiter is developed an mantined by Paul Macklin at MatchCancer and can be found in the following link:
+The original C++ PhysiCell-povwriter is developed and maintained by Paul Macklin at MatchCancer and can be found in the following link:

 <br>
 [https://github.com/PhysiCell-Tools/PhysiCell-povwriter](https://github.com/PhysiCell-Tools/PhysiCell-povwriter)

 <br>
-While I've not found many difference at the level of performance, the main advantage of having python version of PhysiCell-povwriter is that is much easiert to extend and customize.
-Furthermore, handling command line arguments and parsing config files is also much easier in python.
-And the package can be easily extended to add new subcommandas and functionalitiyes.
+While I've not found many differences in the level of performance, the main advantage of having a Python version of PhysiCell-povwriter is that is much easier to extend and customize.
+Furthermore, handling command line arguments and parsing config files is also much easier in Python.
+And the package can be easily extended to add new subcommands and functionalities.
 The subcommands `pctk povwriter` reads xml-based configuration for generating .pov files from PhysiCell output files.
-The generated pov files can then be renderied usign the open source The Persistence of Vision Raytracer suite PovRay ([http://www.povray.org/](http://www.povray.org/)).
+The generated pov files can then be rendered using the open source The Persistence of Vision Raytracer suite PovRay ([http://www.povray.org/](http://www.povray.org/)).

-The command povwriter use an XML config file and PhyisiCell outputs to generate on POV files for each time step <br>
+The command povwriter uses an XML config file and PhyisiCell outputs to generate POV files for each time step <br>

 ```
 usage: pctk povwriter [-h] [--config CONFIG] [--idxs STRN_IDXS] [--format {physicell,physiboss}] [--render] [--width WIDTH] [--height HEIGHT] [--cpus CPUS] [--create-config CONFIG_FNAME]